 828.669.7642, Extension 2220

-Bill was appointed to the Board of Trustees of Warren Wilson College in 2010 and was elected Chair of the Board of Trustees in 2016, and still serves in that role.
+Bill was appointed to the Board of Trustees of Warren Wilson College in 2010 and was elected Chair of the Board of Trustees in 2016 and served in that role until 2020, and now serves as an ex-officio Member.
 Bill also serves as Vice Chair of the Board of Directors of Black Mountain Savings Bank, SSB.
 Bill provides pro bono legal services through the Hotline and Mountain Area Volunteer Lawyers programs of Pisgah Legal Services, as well as serving as counsel to a number of local non-profit corporations.
 In addition, Bill is active in many local community organizations, including having served as President of the 28th Judicial District Bar (2010-11), and being currently active with Black Mountain Rotary Club and with Rotary Youth Exchange where he serves as Outbound Chair of the District Committee.
 He was formerly active as a director and/or officer with Swannanoa Valley Martin Luther King Corporation, Mountain Area Child and Family Center, Artspace Charter School, Black Mountain Center Foundation, Children First, Swannanoa Valley History Museum and Swannanoa Black Mountain Chamber of Commerce.
 Bill served as Treasurer of St. James Episcopal Church for over ten years.
 Bill has also coached youth soccer and baseball, assisted with Boy Scouts, and is an avid gardener, back packer and fly fisherman.
 Bill is married to Dr. Deirdre Schoen Christy, a Psychologist, and they have three grown children.

 BRYANT D. WEBSTER